debsouryadatta/souryax-course-generator/README.md

 40. Creating SubscriptionAction component and adding it inside the CreateCourseForm.tsx component
 41. Using useSession hook from next-auth to get the user session but for this we need to wrap the children inside the SessionProvider in the layout.tsx
 42. npx shadcn-ui@latest add progress -> For the progress bar in the SubscriptionAction component

 43. Getting the STRIPE_SECRET_KEY from the stripe dashboard and adding it to the .env file
 44. Creating the "/api/stripe/route.ts", also creating stripe.ts inside lib folder
+45. npm i stripe, creating stripe instance in stripe.ts
+46. Writing the code for Get request in the "/api/stripe/route.ts" for redirecting to the Stripe page(For handling subscriptions)
+47. Creating the handleSubscribe func in the SubscriptionAction component to redirect to the stripe page
+48. creating the webhook route in the "/api/webhook/route.ts" path
+49. Downloaded the stripe cli for windows by following the instructions, then testing stripe in local environment, getting the STRIPE_WEBHOOK_SECRET from the powershell and using it in the .env file(For better understanding, watch the video)
+50. Creating the settings page and creating the checkSubscription func in the subscription.ts to check if the user is subscribed or not
+51. Creating the SubscriptionButton component and including it in the settings page
+52. Using the checkSubscription func in the create page to show/hide the SubscriptionAction component